Fri 2 Oct | 9h30 to Sun 4 Oct | 16h00 (t.b.c.)

 In light of the current corona virus situation in Europe,

 This weekend trip will take you to the most horrific war site: Auschwitz.
 At Expat Club we believe that everyone should visit this destination, whether that is with alone, with family, another organisation or Expat Club.
 It is truly an unforgettable experience that cannot be replaced by reading books or watching documentaries.
-During the first day of this trip you will visit the beautiful Polish city Krákow, see the Oskar Schindler Factory and the site of the Plaszów concentration camp (from Schindler’s List), and learn more about the Jewish district Kazimierz. will spend one full day with an official private guide to discover Auschwitz I (the original camp) and Auschwitz II–Birkenau (a combination concentration/extermination camp).
+During the first day of this trip you will visit the beautiful Polish city Krákow, see the Oskar Schindler Factory and the site of the Plaszów concentration camp (from Schindler’s List), and learn more about the Jewish district Kazimierz.
+On our second day we will spend one full day with an official private guide to discover Auschwitz I (the original camp) and Auschwitz II–Birkenau (a combination concentration/extermination camp).
 On the last day, you will see the magnificent Wieliczka Salt Mine, a UNESCO World Heritage Site.

 Pre-reserve your spot now

 We would like to know if you are interested in this trip.
 If yes, please let us know by making a pre-reservation.
 This is for free and without obligation.
 You can do this in 2 ways.
 If you are a member, log in and click on the RSVP button.
 If you are not yet a member, you can either first register as a member, the log in and click on the RSVP on this page, or you can send us a message at email@example.com with the number of people you would like to join.
 Due to a technical problem you cannot enter your name/email in the regular sign up box now.
 We apologise for this, and are working on it.

 For this trip we decided to include almost everything (except lunch on Sunday).
 That’s because everyone joined us for the optional lunch and two dinners on the last two trips.
 If you do not want to participate in some of the itinerary, please let us know and we may give you a discount.

 - Flight by Brussels Airlines from Brussels to Krakow, including taxes